DIMO-INC/dimo-wiki/Intro-To-The-Knowledge-Graph.md

 ## Using the Knowledge Graph

 DIMO uses a number of tools to collect and organize information.
 Airtable is the most accessible for beginners.
-With a valid DIMO account, you can access the public DIMO database here, and start to build your own extensions to the graph.
+With a valid DIMO account, you can access the public DIMO airtable database here, and start to build your own extensions to the graph or hiring services in the marketplace.

-### Examples of Projects in the DIMO Airtable**

-[[Events](https://airtable.com/shryKKrkt7g5DZl9y)] we're tracking.
-You can filter based on your interest to get lists like:

-- Elon Musk List (Tesla + Boring Company + SpaceX) Project [Events]
-- Waymo Project [Events]
-- [Projects] coming up for Bid Soon (or past projects that you can FOIA)

-- Public Agency [[Deal]](https://airtable.com/shrzktHuYjqpQMfHf) & [[Project](https://airtable.com/shrhVLXNuwWrt72rt)] Gallery pages.
-We're going to be building these out significantly.
+For enterprise customers, DIMO can deploy private versions of the graph that can be synced with the public graph as needed - similar to a private Github repository.